 - Great Northwest Athletic Conference

 - South Atlantic Conference

-Only one conference had an average under $300,000, the Southern Intercollegiate Athletic Conference.
-Four other conferences had averages under $400,000.
+Only one conference had an average under $200,000, the Central Intercollegiate Athletic Association.
+Two others, the Southern Intercollegiate Athletic Conference and the Mountain East Conference, were below $300,000 in average expenses.
+Six other conferences had average expenses under $400,000.
 The five with the lowest averages were:

 - Southern Intercollegiate Athletic Conference